MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 - Secure, by having the game developer explicitly expose functions
 - Easy to integrate, since everything comes inside of a single `grug.c` and `grug.h` file
 - Hot reloadable scripting language, by having every mod be a collection of DLLs, where all state is forced to be stored by the game
-- Hot reloadable configuration language, by having the modder create a function `define_human` for every new human type they want to add to the game
+- Hot reloadable configuration language, by having the modder create a `define_` function for every single thing they want to add to the game

 # Example program